jedgar8585/ISOMaker/user/user_guide.md

 ## Introduction

 The ISO Creator GUI is a PowerShell-based application that allows users to create ISO files from one or more selected files.
 The application stages the selected files in a temporary directory to ensure reliable inclusion in the ISO, which is mountable on Windows 11 systems.
+A progress bar and status label display the stages of the ISO creation process, and a "View Log" button allows users to access the log file directly.

 ## Prerequisites